-Please follow the instructions below in order to correctly connect your PC:
+Please follow the instructions below in order to correctly connect your All-In-One PC:

-- Arrange cables in such a way that no one can tread on or trip over them. ٠ - Do not place objects on the cables. ٠ your peripheral devices.

-- To avoid damage to your PC, connect your peripherals (e.g., keyboard, mouse and • monitor) whilst your PC is powered off.
-Some devices can be connected whilst your PC is in use.
+- Arrange cables in such a way that no one can tread on or trip over them. - Do not place objects on the cables. - To avoid damage to your All-In-One PC, connect your peripherals (e.g., keyboard, mouse and monitor) whilst your All-In-One PC is powered off.
+Some devices can be connected whilst your All-In-One PC is in use.
 These devices usually have a USB connector.
-Please follow the appropriate instructions for each device. - Keep the PC at least one meter (approximately three feet) away from high freguency and magnetic interference sources (e.g., televisions, loudspeaker cabinets, mobile telephones, etc.) in order to avoid malfunctions and/or loss of data. - Please note that only shielded cables shorter than 3 meters (9.84 ft) should be used for the external interfaces.
-Please only use double screened cables for printer cables. - ٠ Do not replace the cables supplied with the machine by any others.
-Use the cables belonging to the scope of the delivery exclusively, because they will have been tested extensively in our laboratories.

-Also only use the connection cable supplied with the devices for the connection of

-Make sure that all connection cables have been connected to the peripheral devices
+Please follow the appropriate instructions for each device. - Keep the All-In-One PC at least one meter (approximately three feet) away from high frequency and magnetic interference sources (e.g., televisions, loudspeaker cabinets, mobile telephones, etc.) in order to avoid malfunctions and/or loss of data. - Please note that only shielded cables shorter than 3 meters (9.84 ft) should be used for the external interfaces.
+Please only use double screened cables for printer cables. - Do not replace the cables supplied with the machine by any others.
+Use only cables supplied with your All-in-One PC because they will have been tested extensively in our laboratories. - Also only use the connection cable supplied with the devices for the connection of your peripheral devices. - Make sure that all connection cables have been connected to the peripheral devices associated with them in order to avoid disruptive radiation.
+Remove unnecessary cables. - Only devices complying with the following safety requirements should be connected to your All-in-One PC: "EN60960 Safety of information technology equipment" or "EN60065 Audio, video and similar electronic apparatus".

-• In the first hours of operation, new devices may emit a typical, unavoidable but completely harmless smell, which will decline increasingly in the course of time.
+In the first hours of operation, new devices may emit a typical, unavoidable but completely harmless smell, which will decline increasingly in the course of time.
 We recommend that you ventilate the room regularly, in order to counteract the formation of the smell.
-During the development of this product, we have made sure that the applicable limits are clearly decreased.